phaserjs/phaser/README.md

 * The Phaser.Matrix constructor now allows you to optionally set all Matrix properties on instantiation.
 * Text.setShadow has two new optional parameters: `shadowStroke` and `shadowFill`.
 These allow you to set if the drop shadow is applied to the Text stroke, the Text fill or both of them (thanks @qdrj #1766)
 * Text.shadowStroke and Text.shadowFill allow you to toggle if the drop shadow is applied to the Text stroke or fill independently.
+* ArcadePhysics.Body.syncBounds is a new property that if true forces the Body to check itself against the Sprite.getBounds() dimensions and adjust its width and height accordingly.
+If false it will compare its dimensions against the Sprite scale instead, and adjust its width height if the scale has changed.
+Typically you would need to enable `syncBounds` if your sprite is the child of a responsive display object such as a FlexLayer, or in any situation where the sprite scale doesn't change, but its parents scale is effecting the dimensions regardless.
+* Rectangle.ceil runs Math.ceil() on both the x and y values of the Rectangle.
+* Rectangle.ceilAll runs Math.ceil() on the x, y, width and height values of the Rectangle.

 ### Updates